 One strange attraction of the district is the Penny Pyre.
 Originally it was a small blackened pit, where a mage's accident caused copper to burn as easily as wood, but last far longer.
 When the effect persisted, it became a fixture of the district's festivals.
 Various copper sculptures are designed by the districts artisans and placed atop the pit to burn over the course of hours or days.
-On normal occasions, people occasionally toss spare copper coins into the pyre for good luck.
-The royal mint has tried to end the practice, but the district's mayor, Chrystine Robinson, defends the tradition, saying more coins are lost in the dirt than tossed in the pyre.
+On normal occasions, people will occasionally toss a spare copper coin into the pyre for good luck.
+The royal mint has tried to end the practice, but the district's mayor, Chrystine Robinson, defends the tradition, saying more coins are lost in dirt than tossed in the pyre.